Industrial relations: History

 However, as the Second World War drew to a close and in anticipation of a renewal of labour–management conflict after the war, there was a wave of creations of new academic institutes and degree programs that sought to analyse such conflicts and the role of collective bargaining.
 The most known of these was the Cornell University School of Industrial and Labor Relations, founded in 1945.
 But counting various forms, there were over seventy-five others.
 These included the Yale Labor and Management Center, directed by E. Wight Bakke, which began in 1945.
 An influential industrial relations scholar in the 1940s and 1950s was Neil W. Chamberlain at Yale and Columbia universities.

 In the 1950s, industrial relations was formalized as a distinct academic discipline with the emergence in the UK of the so-called "Oxford school", including Allan Flanders, Hugh Clegg, and Alan Fox, Lord William McCarthy, Sir George Bain (all of whom taught at Nuffield College, Oxford), as well as Otto Kahn-Freund (Brasenose College, Oxford).

-Industrial relations was formed with a strong problem-solving orientation that rejected both the classical economists' laissez-faire solutions to labour problems and the Marxist solution of class revolution.
-It is this approach that underlies the New Deal legislation in the United States, such as the National Labor Relations Act and the Fair Labor Standards Act.
+Industrial relations was developed with a strong problem-solving orientation that rejected both the classical economists' laissez-faire approach to labour problems and the Marxist solution of class revolution.
+This approach underlies New Deal legislation in the United States, such as the National Labor Relations Act and the Fair Labor Standards Act.

 By the early 21st century, the academic field of industrial relations was often described as being in crisis.
-In academia, its traditional positions are threatened on one side by the dominance of mainstream economics and organizational behaviour, and on the other by postmodernism.
+In academia, its traditional positions have been challenged on one side by the dominance of mainstream economics and organizational behavior, and on the other by postmodernism.

 In policy-making circles, the industrial relations emphasis on institutional intervention is trumped by a neoliberal emphasis on the laissez-faire promotion of free markets.
 In practice, trade unions are declining and fewer companies have industrial relations functions.
 The number of academic programs in industrial relations is therefore shrinking, while fields such as human resource management and organizational behaviour grow.
 The importance of this work, however, is stronger than ever, and the lessons of industrial relations remain vital.
 The challenge for industrial relations is to re-establish these connections with the broader academic, policy, and business worlds.